mrseanryan/snyk-issue-cli/README.md

 # snyk-issue-cli

-Simple Unix CLI to show security issues from Snyk for projects for our organisation
+:bug: Simple Unix CLI to show security issues from Snyk for projects for our organisation